Booger-sudo/ATSResumizer/README.md

 - `templates/resume_preview.html`: The HTML template for the resume preview.
 - `static/css/styles.css`: Custom CSS styles for the web application.
 - `requirements.txt`: List of required Python packages.
 - `Base_Resume.pdf`: The base template for the resume.
+This file needs to be in the `uploads` directory.

 ## Example Input Data